 16.11.12.
 DANGER KEEP OUT.
 S red zone, steel mesh fence cordon, Oxford Tce.
 Our City behind would be restored in 2021

-Oxford Tce: I trekked upriver along Avon River bank by a steel mesh fence cordon.
-Clarendon Tower was being demolished in the S red zone.
-Our City's restoration junk, stacked bricks, metal, a papered turret, was in the Suffragette Memorial garden.
-Punters idled by Avon River bank: 3 blokes wore boaters, waistcoats, white shirts & longs.
-No tourist punters by Our City & Worcester St Bridge.
+Oxford Tce: I trekked upriver along Avon River bank beside a steel-mesh-fence-cordon.
+I saw multi-storey Clarendon Tower being demolished in the south red-zone.
+Our City's restoration junk & stacked bricks & metal & a papered turret lay in the Suffragette Memorial garden.
+Punters idled by Avon River bank: three blokes wore boaters & waistcoats & white shirts & longs.
+There were no tourist punters by Our City & Worcester St Bridge.

 16.11.12.
 Oxford Tce red zone view, abandoned Rydges Hotel, awaited restoration.
 Clarendon Tower demolition, S red zone